The Sender-Excited Secret Key Agreement Model: Capacity, Reliability and Secrecy Exponents

-However, in many applications, the security system can neither be adequately modeled by a source- nor a channel-type model.
-This work explores such a setting.
-In a nutshell, we derive {\em capacity} and {\em error exponent} results for the secret key agreement problem when the sender has the ability to use her private source of randomness to excite (or influence) the ``state'' of the DMMS.
-This is similar in spirit to the recent works on probing capacity and channels with action-dependent states~\cite{Weissman10,Asnani_ProbingCapacity,Kit10,Per11}.
-We show via examples that there is an {\em interplay} between the wiretap secrecy rate and the amount of common randomness that can be used to generate a secret key.
-Our error exponent results generalize those in Gallager's seminal work in~\cite[Sec.\ 5.6]{gallagerIT} and~\cite{gallager76}.
-They may also be specialized to Hayashi's recent work on the characterization of the rate of decay of the information leakage rate~\cite{Hayashi} of wiretap channels.
-We show there is another {\em tradeoff} between the reliability and secrecy exponents.
+However, many applications cannot be exactly modeled as either a source- or a channel-type scenario.
+This work explores such a setting in which the sender has the ability to use a private source of randomness to excite (or influence) the ``state'' of the DMMS.
+This is similar in spirit to recent works on probing capacity and channels with action-dependent states~\cite{Weissman10,Asnani_ProbingCapacity,Kit10,Per11}.
+We derive capacity, reliability exponent, and secrecy exponent results for this setting.
+At one extreme, when the sender has an unlimited ability to excite the channel, and the rate of public discussion is similarly unbounded, a particular type of source emulation strategy is capacity achieving.
+However, when constraints are placed on the rate of public discussion we demonstrate that source emulation becomes sub-optimal.
+We show this through the development of a more nuanced rate-limited excitation strategy that exceeds the capacity of the emulation-based approach when subject to rate constraints~\cite{csiszar2000}.
+Our new strategy combines a wiretap-type probing mechanism (Model CW) with a key-distillation step (Model SW) that is applied to the residual randomness.
+In general, we find an interplay to exist between the secrecy rate derived from the wiretapping step and the secrecy rate derived via the key-distillation step.
+We illustrate the tradeoff via examples.
+In terms of our large deviation results we show that there is a natural tradeoff between the reliability and secrecy exponents.
+The former generalize Gallager's classic results in in~\cite[Sec.\ 5.6]{gallagerIT} and~\cite{gallager76}; the latter may be specialized to Hayashi's recent work that characterizes the rate of decay of information leakage~\cite{Hayashi} of the wiretap channels.